 There is little doubt that this will have significant impacts on students.
 But we’ve also learned some lessons from the Great Recession, the last time that layoffs (and the threat of layoffs) were a prominent feature of the education landscape.
 These lessons won’t allow policymakers to eliminate the educational harm associated with layoffs, but they do suggest concrete ways to mitigate the harm to students associated with painful cuts to educational budgets.
 In this policy brief, we describe some of the research on the effects of teacher layoffs, and what it suggests about impacts on students.

 Citation: Dan Goldhaber, Roddy Theobald (2020).
 The COVID-19 Crisis and Teacher Layoffs: Research on How to Mitigate Harm.
-CALDER Working Paper No.
+CALDER Policy Brief No. 20

 We use a novel database of student teaching placements in Washington State to investigate teachers’ transitions from student teaching classrooms to first job classrooms and the implications for student achievement.
 We find that first-year teachers are more effective when they are teaching in the same grade, in the same school level, or in a classroom with student demographics similar to their student teaching classroom.
 We also document that only 27% of first-year teachers are teaching the same grade they student taught, and that first-year teachers tend to begin their careers in higher-poverty classrooms than their student teaching placements.
 This suggests that better aligning student teacher placements with first-year teacher hiring could be a policy lever for improving early-career teacher effectiveness.